benbotto/formn-doc/doc/retrieving/custom-join-predicates.md

 conditions based on the decorators defined on the models.
 But sometimes that's not enough, and a custom join predicate is needed.
-The [ConditionBuilder](../../api-doc/latest/classes/conditionbuilder.html) class that was covered in the [conditions](./conditions.html) section can be used to build a custom join condition.
+The [ConditionBuilder](../../api-doc/latest/classes/conditionbuilder.html) class that was covered in the [Conditions](./conditions.html) section can be used to build a custom join condition.

-Let's say we want to pull all [Person](https://github.com/benbotto/formn-example/blob/master/src/entity/person.entity.ts) records, along with their mobile [PhoneNumbers](https://github.com/benbotto/formn-example/blob/master/src/entity/phone-number.entity.ts), if any.
+Let's say we want to pull all [Person](https://github.com/benbotto/formn-example/blob/master/src/entity/person.entity.ts) records along with their mobile [PhoneNumbers](https://github.com/benbotto/formn-example/blob/master/src/entity/phone-number.entity.ts), if any.